 Active members are regular dues paying members or others as described in Article III, Section 2 of the Constitution.
 A member will be removed from the SOCIETY rolls if dues have not been paid by the close of the third month of the calendar year.

 All committee members must be selected from the membership as described in Article VII of the Constitution.

 A. Presidential Committees may be appointed by the President and will serve only during his/her year of incumbency.
 They may be reappointed.
 Each such Presidential Committee will make at least one report to the Board of Directors through the President.

-B. Standing Committees of the SOCIETY shall include: Audit Committee, Awards and Honors Committee, Corporate Membership Committee, Diversity Committee, Education Committee, Election Committee, Exhibits Committee, Finance Committee, Local Arrangements Committee, Local Sections Committee, Nominations Committee, Program Committee, Publications Committee, Regular Membership Committee and Special Conferences Committee.
+B. Standing Committees of the SOCIETY shall include: Archives Committee, Audit and Investment Advisory Committee, Awards and Honors Committee, Corporate Membership Committee, Diversity Committee, Education Committee, Ethics Committee, Election Committee, Exhibits Committee, Finance Committee, Nominations Committee, Program Committee, Publications Committee, Regular Membership Committee and Special Conferences Committee.

 The President shall nominate for approval by the Board of Directors all Chairs of standing committees to serve for three-year terms.
 Unless otherwise noted, the Chair of the committee shall solicit and the President shall appoint at least two additional committee members who will each serve three (3) year non-overlapping terms that may or may not coincide with dates of appointment of the respective Chairs.
 There are three exceptions to this: members of the Audit Committee, the Nominations Committee and the Publications Committee must be approved by the Board of Directors.